sseleznevqa/locatine/README.md

 Version of Locatine is **0.02637** only.
 It means so far this is an alfa.
 You can use it in a real project if you are a risky person.

+## Attention

+Beginning with the next version locatine (especially locatine-daemon) will be refactored dramatically.
+It is highly possible that the next version will be not completable with that one.

 ## Installation

 Add this line to your application's Gemfile: